Introduction to a proposed book

 change.
 It seems much more credible that an outside agency produced changes than that

-another (but related) species.
+species to another (but related) species.

 If you are of a theological bent, you may understand and appreciate this